rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 The concept of exception (i.e. `throw` and `catch` game) is another example of a risky complexity that impacts even Haskell[^non-termination].
 Types can reduce cognitive load of understanding the code, except exceptions provide a very accessible and virally used way to bypass the types.
 Other "bottom" types like `null` are in the same boat.
 In my experience, many developers turn a blind eye on error handling in general.
-This seems akin to _omission neglect_ (psychological concept loosely described by this popular phrase: out of sight out of mind).
+This seems akin to _omission neglect_ (psychological concept loosely described by this popular phrase: out of sight out of mind) and some _optimism bias_ (focus on sunny day scenarios only).
 I really like what Rust has done in this regard, you can _panic_ but it is hard to recover if you do, otherwise errors are handled in an `Either`-like sum type called `Result`.
 Hopefully we will see more of this pragmatic approach in future PLs.